Spectral sequences of a Morse shelling: Spectral sequences

 \section{Spectral sequences}

-We finally observe that any Morse shelling on a finite simplicial complex provides a way to compute its (co)homology via two spectral sequences.
+We now observe that any Morse shelling on a finite relative simplicial complex provides a way to compute its relative (co)homology via two spectral sequences.

-\begin{theo} Let a Morse tiled simplicial complex be shellable up to the order $q \geq 0$.
-Then, any such partial shelling induces a spectral sequence which converges to the homology (resp. cohomology) of its $q$-skeleton and whose first page in gradings less than $q$ is the relative homology (resp. cohomology) of its critical tiles. \end{theo}
+\begin{theo} Let $S = K \setminus L$ be a Morse tiled finite relative simplicial complex having acyclic $q$-quiver.
+Then, any partial shelling given by Theorem \ref{theopartialshel} induces a spectral sequence which converges to the relative homology $H_* (K^{(q)},L^{(q)};G)$ (resp. relative cohomology $H^* (K^{(q)},L^{(q)};G)$) of its $q$-skeleton with coefficients in any Abelian group $G$ and whose first page in gradings less than $q$ is the relative homology (resp. cohomology) of its critical tiles. \end{theo}

 By Proposition \ref{proprelhom}, only the critical tiles of indices less than $q$ contribute to the spectral sequences given by Theorem \ref{theospectral} in gradings less than $q$.